Approximating the coefficients of the Bessel functions: Applications

 However, the distribution of $\epsilon$ is the same as that of $\epsilon^1+\epsilon^2$, so $u$ is in the support of $\epsilon^1+\epsilon^2$.
 Since the support of $\epsilon^i$ is a subset of the convex hull of $H(\mathcal{R})a_i$ for $i\in \{1,2\}$ by \Cref{thm:positivity}, the result follows. \end{proof}

-In the following corollary, we compute the convergence of the measures $\mu_{a,b}^{\mathcal{R}(\theta)}$ in terms of moments after assuming that $a$ and $b$ converge in terms of moments as $N\rightarrow\infty$.
+In the following corollary, we prove the convergence of the measures $\mu_{a,b}^{\mathcal{R}(\theta)}$ in terms of power sums after assuming that $a$ and $b$ converge in terms of power sums as $N\rightarrow\infty$.
 Afterwards, it is straightforward to deduce \Cref{cor:freeconv,cor:freeconv_rectangular}.